Utau: Related software

 Unlike Vocaloid, UTAU files are not restrictive as it is not a proprietary based license.
 Therefore, it is possible to use open-source license products with the UTAU software, such as those produced for the Macne series (Mac音シリーズ), released for the programs Reason 4 and GarageBand.
 These products were sold by Act2 and by converting their file format, were able to also work with the UTAU program.
 Later, the Macne packages Whisper☆Angel Sasayaki, Macne Nana 2S and Macne Petit 2S came with pre-built UTAU voicebanks.

 The default voicebank "Defoko" (Utane Uta) borrows her voice from the software AquesTalk, specifically the voice "AquesTalk Female-1" produced by A-quest.
-Permission had been granted for her distribution free with the software.
-Utane Koe, Uta's "sister", also borrows her voice from the AquesTalk software.
-Namine Ritsu (波音リツ), a vocal originally built for UTAU, also was later added to another piece of software called Sinsy as Namine Ritsu S. Another vocal originally developed for the UTAU software, Yamine Renri (闇音レンリ), was also later added to Synthesizer V.
+Permission had been granted for her free distribution with the software.
+Utane Koe, Uta's sister, also borrows her voice from the AquesTalk software.
+Namine Ritsu (波音リツ), a voicebank originally built for UTAU, was also later added to another piece of software called Sinsy as "Namine Ritsu S".
+Another voicebank originally developed for the UTAU software, Yamine Renri (闇音レンリ), was also later added to Synthesizer V. The popular UTAU character Kasane Teto was released as a Synthesizer V AI voice database on April 27, 2023.

 Due to the software's own copyright agreement, non-open license software such as VOCALOID are not permitted to be imported into the UTAU software.
 A number of plug-ins for the software have also been developed by users of the software which add and enhance the vocals of the software.
 The software program Sugarcape, based on the same freeware intention as UTAU, has already entered beta stage.

 There was an official Mac version of UTAU released on May 27, 2011, named UTAU-Synth.
 It has approximately the same features as the Windows version.
 UTAU-Synth version can import both voices and songs made with the Windows version, but its project files and voicebank configurations are not fully compatible with the Windows version.
 In late 2017 it was mentioned that Plogue Art et Technologie, Inc. had a working redirect adaptation that would make UTAU vocals appear in its engine Alter/Ego.

-OpenUTAU is an open-source unofficial successor to UTAU developed by Vocaloid producer StAkira, with a beta released in November 2021.
+OpenUTAU is an unofficial open-source successor to UTAU developed by Vocaloid producer StAkira, with a beta released in November 2021.
 The software was designed to be compatible with UTAU but with a modern user experience.
 Unlike UTAU, it does not require a Japanese system locale to function properly.